-3. Courses on my CAPP report are not listed correctly.
-Can an advisor in the Hub fix this for me?
+3. Courses on my Degree Works Audit are not listed correctly.
+Can my Hub advisor fix this for me?

 4. I would like to transfer some credits.
 How can I do this?

-To transfer a course, students must complete a Transfer Credit Approval form, found here: http://www.rpi.edu/dept/srfs/transfer_credit_approval.pdf.
-Students should follow the form instructions and use the Transfer Course Guide at https://sis.rpi.edu/rss/yhwwkwags.P_Web_Artic_Guide to determine the RPI equivalent course used for the course or courses that they plan to transfer in.
+To transfer a course, students must complete a Transfer Credit Approval form.
+Students should follow the form instructions and use the Transfer Course Guide to determine the RPI equivalent course used for the course or courses that they plan to transfer in.
 If the transferred course is already in the Transfer Course Guide, students can bring the completed form to the Registrar’s Office.
-HASS courses that are not in the Transfer Course Guide need to be evaluated by the Undergraduate Associate Dean of HASS before the form is submitted to the Registrar's Office.
+HASS courses that are not in the Transfer Course Guide need to be reviewed by a designated evaluator for HASS before the form is submitted to the Registrar's Office.
+All online courses need to be evaluated and pre-approved prior to enrolling in the course, even if they appear in the Transfer Course Guide, and before the form is submitted to the Registrar's Office.

 5. I would like to add a minor in HASS.
 How can I do this?

-To add a HASS minor, students will need to complete a Minor Approval Form, found here: http://www.rpi.edu/dept/srfs/MINORAPPRVFORM.pdf.
-Once students determine which minor they would like to add, they can visit the Rensselaer Catalog at http://catalog.rpi.edu/ to look up the course requirements for their intended minor.
+To add a HASS minor, students will need to complete a Minor Approval Form.
+Once students determine which minor they would like to add, they can visit the Rensselaer Catalog to look up the course requirements for their intended minor.
 Students can use this as a guide to help them complete the form.
-Once the form is complete, students will need to have the form signed by their advisor and an undergraduate advisor in the Hub.
+Once the form is complete, students will need to have the form signed by their faculty advisor and an undergraduate advisor in the Hub.
 Changes to the courses used to satisfy minor requirements can be applied by submitting a new Minor Approval Form as a revision.

 6. I would like to add / remove a dual major in HASS.
 How can I do this?

-Students adding or removing a dual major in HASS must complete an Undergraduate Change of Major / Change of Status form, through the Registrar, found here: http://www.rpi.edu/dept/srfs/undergrchngstatus.pdf and follow the form instructions.
+Students adding or removing a dual major in HASS must complete an Undergraduate Change of Major / Change of Status form through the Registrar and follow the form instructions.
 Undergraduate advisors in the Hub will sign as the Curriculum Coordinator and assign a faculty advisor for HASS majors1.

-1Students interested in adding EMAC, EART, GSAS, or DSIS as a major should contact the Manager of Student Services in HASS for directions on how to submit a portfolio.
+1Students interested in adding MUSC, GSAS, or DSIS as a major should contact a Senior Student Services Administrator in the HASS Hub for directions on how to submit a portfolio.